Allura Red AC

 FD&C Red No. 40

-Allura red is added to foods and beverages at concentrations up to a maximum permitted level (MPL) in more than 50 food categories as established by the Codex Alimentarius Commission and published in the General Standard of Food Additives (GSFA).
+Allura red AC (INS No. 129) is added to foods and beverages at concentrations up to a maximum permitted level (MPL) as adopted by the Codex Alimentarius Commission.
+There are more than 50 food categories for which MPLs for allura red have been adopted in the General Standard of Food Additives.

 Joint FAO/WHO Expert Committee on Food Additives (JECFA) (2016) JECFA 82nd Report.
 Evaluation of certain food additives.
 WHO Technical Report Series, No. 1000.
 Available online

 EFSA ANS Panel (2009) Scientific Opinion on the re-evaluation of Allura Red AC (E 129) as a food additive.
 EFSA Journal, 7(11), 1327-66.
 Available online